What Are the Best Apps For Backpackers & Travelling?

 With Spanish, English, French, Chinese and tons more language all available to learn you can really get fully into the culture and experience of your adventure with Duolingo.

-Now you know what the best apps for backpackers are, check out some fantastic gifts for backpackers this winter.
+Now you know what the best apps for backpackers are, check out some fantastic tech and gadgets for backpackers this winter.